kdurotoye/kanmi_gorepo/cookbooks/README.md

 * custom-nginx_server
 * testapp

-After completeing the setting up of your Chef workspace, execute the following command on each of the nodes to run the cookbooks.
+After completing the setting up of your Chef workspace, execute the following command on each of the nodes to run the cookbooks.

     sudo chef-client